Cannabis plants need three nutrients above all.

 - In the case of soil media, make sure the soil pH is 6-7.
 For hydroponics or coco coir, the pH should be 5.5 to 6.5.

 - If you are using grow lights, move them away from the plants.

 - Use homemade banana peel tea to not only treat and prevent K deficiency but also fatten up the buds.
 To make this tea, soak chopped banana peel pieces in water and let the solution sit in the refrigerator for 3-5 days.
 Filter the tea, dilute it with water, and add this K-rich solution to your plants.

-Potassium Deficiency In Marijuana Plants
+Potassium Deficiency In Marijuana Plants: Final Thoughts

 A potassium deficiency in weed plants can have devastating effects on your harvest.
 And unfortunately, it is not always easy to spot a deficiency in this nutrient, much less the cause of one.

 Hopefully this guide has helped you determine if your cannabis plants are suffering from a lack of potassium.
 And if so, helped you fix it.

 And looking toward the future, hopefully the tips above will make potassium deficiencies a thing of the past altogether.
 Now that you know how to prevent this common weed growing problem, you will hopefully never have to worry about this issue again.